ddakebono/BTKSANameplateFix/README.md

 If you encounter issues with this mod, feel free to contact me on Discord (DDAkebono#0001)!

 ## Install/Usage
-Install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) version 0.2.0 or higher, the mod should work fine with anything 0.2.x.
+Install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) version 0.2.7.x or higher

 Download the latest release from [Releases](https://github.com/ddakebono/BTKSANameplateFix/releases) and place in your VRChat\Mods folder.